Biblical blueprint

 Note: The 12 Steps are reprinted with permission of Alcoholics Anonymous World Services, Inc. This guide is for educational and spiritual comparison.
+Stand-To!
+Coaching is not affiliated with or endorsed by Alcoholics Anonymous.

 Step 1: Admission